Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Experiments

 \subsection{Experimental Setup}

-\textbf{Data and prompts.} We train on a 10k human-annotated driving distillation dataset with single-view and multi-view VQA; Appendix~\ref{app:data_diversity} reports detailed diversity statistics, and Appendix~\ref{app:annotations} provides annotated examples.
+\textbf{Data and prompts.} We train on a 10,500 human-annotated driving distillation dataset with single- and multi-view VQA; Appendix~\ref{app:data_diversity} reports diversity statistics and Appendix~\ref{app:annotations} provides examples.

-\textbf{Models and training.} Our main experiments consider two teacher-student pairs: InternVL3-8B $\rightarrow$ InternVL3-1B and Qwen2.5-VL-7B-Instruct $\rightarrow$ Qwen2.5-VL-3B-Instruct.
+\textbf{Models and training.} Our main experiments consider two teacher--student pairs: InternVL3-8B $\rightarrow$ InternVL3-1B and Qwen2.5-VL-7B-Instruct $\rightarrow$ Qwen2.5-VL-3B-Instruct.
 We provide reproducibility details in Appendix~\ref{app:reproducibility}.

 \textbf{Evaluation.} Evaluation is conducted on DriveBench \cite{xie2025drivebench}.
 We merge DriveBench's original prediction and behavior dimensions and report them jointly as reasoning.
 We use DeepSeek-V3.2 as the evaluator \cite{liu2025deepseek}.
 We report capability scores for perception, reasoning, and planning, together with the overall average, and deployment-oriented inference metrics.
 Additional training and evaluation details, including evaluation-case illustrations, are provided in Appendix~\ref{app:train_eval}.
+Additional AutoDriDM~\cite{tang2026drivep2dprogressiveperceptiontodecisionbenchmark} results and VLM distillation baselines are in Appendix~\ref{app:addition}.